Saatchi London UX/UI

-Improving the impossible
+Improving on the impossible.

 I was tasked to look at how to improve the Saatchi & Saatchi London website as part of an overall rebrand for the companies head office.
 The website is the agency’s main online presence and the showcase for their work.
+The Brief: make the website a tool to attract new business and new talent.

 I was the lead on the UX design phase, completing a UX analysis including creating personas, user journeys, interviews and developing the sitemap and wireframes for the site.
 Working into the Head of Design and getting to present to key stakeholders in the agency to explain my insights and recommendations.
 Leading on to the design side where my knowledge of the project for the start was used to design the site along with another designer to deliver the project from start to finish.